Download Report

 You’ve determined that you need to rebaseline.
 The only question that remains is how to get started.

-In concrete terms, rebaselining entails plugging base-year data into an updated model.
 To illustrate how this works, let’s look at an example.
 An organization has acquired a new entity that represents more than 5% of its revenue or is a significant impact driver.
 Rebaselining would require the following process:

 Figure 2.
 How to approach rebaselining when acquiring a new entity

 This process allows for the measurement of a company’s actual impact by comparing two identical models and showcasing the progress made towards overall goals.
-When undertaking this exercise, you can either approach it from a very high-level, focusing solely on progress vs. change, or you can do a deep dive and track the various internal or external drivers of progress.
-The final results will look as follows:
+When undertaking this exercise, you can either approach it high-level, focusing solely on progress vs. change, or you can do a deep dive and track the various company-related drivers or exogeneous drivers of progress.

 Figure 3.
 The above waterfall chart example showcases the depth of tracking progress vs. change that can be done when rebaselining.